 Incognito mode DOES NOT:

-To find out more about incognito mode so you can use it correctly, check out our blog post.
+Find out more about incognito mode so you can use it correctly.

 Cookies aren’t all bad, but they’re also one of the primary tools advertisers use to collect data on you and track what you do online.
 There are plenty of tools that can block cookies completely for you, including popular browsers, but there is a drawback to this technique.
 Cookies are used to save your log-in sessions for various sites and services, meaning that blocking them may disrupt their functionality.

-Hands-down, the best way to stay private and secure on public WiFi is a VPN.
-It will encrypt your traffic so that nobody on the public WiFi channel will be able to see who you are, where you’re headed, or what you’re doing.
-This post will explain the problems with public WiFi in greater detail.
+There are several ways to secure public Wi-Fi.
+However, hands-down, the best way to stay private and secure on public Wi-Fi is a VPN.
+It will encrypt your traffic so that nobody on the public Wi-Fi channel will be able to see who you are, where you’re headed, or what you’re doing.

 One powerful but simple step you can take when browsing online to stay private and secure is to choose HTTPS URLs over HTTP URLs whenever possible.